Short-Run & Mass Production Mold Making Services

 Blow molding molds usually use aluminum alloys and emphasize the quality of the mold cavity surface and the design of the cooling system.

-At First Mold, we currently specialize in injection mold making and die-casting mold making, and are not involved in other mold manufacturing services at the moment.
+At Formioo, we currently specialize in injection mold making and die-casting mold making, and are not involved in other mold manufacturing services at the moment.

 The mold making cycle is affected by multiple factors.
 Generally speaking, the cycle for simple and small molds is short, and it may be completed within 1 to 2 weeks.
 Molds with a medium level of complexity usually require 2 to 4 weeks, while complex and large molds may take more than 3 months to half a year.